JosephLambon/Productivity-App/README.md

 On top of learning and implementing Bootstrap and React in greater detail, I experimented with adding audio to the application.
 If you run this application, you will find a sound is triggered whenever a user 'completes' a task.
 I believe this adds to the UX, making the completion of tasks more satisying.

-A way in which I made use of JavaScript was to automatically set the 'end time' of new tasks to be 1 hour after any input 'start time'.
+A way in which I made use of JavaScript was to automatically set the 'end time' of new events to be 1 hour after any input 'start time'.
 This is often a sufficient amount of time for a calendar event, and potentially saves the user time hassle.
+Try it out by clicking 'Add' on the Calendar page.

 Finally, I also made two seperate CSS files.
 The 'calendar.css' file targets specifically the calendar pages, de-cluttering the main 'styles.css'

 ## <a id='contained'> What's contained? </a>
 * calendar.html - This HTML page renders the month view for the calendar.
 A small amount of JavaScript can also be found at the bottom, responsible for automatically setting the 'end-time' to 1 hour after the 'start-time' when you create an event.
 * day.html - This HTML page renders the day view for the calendar.
 This utlilises the 'Day' React component I defined, calling it to be rendered.
 There are also four JavaScript functions defined at the bottom which render any events on top of that component.
+* edit.html - This HTML page renders the form which allows a user to edit and update a task's title, due date or due time.
+* index.html - This HTML page renders the 'Tasks' page, displaying the To-Do list of the logged-in user.
+* layout.html - This HTML page renders the overall website template, defining the top and bottom navigation bars.
+* login.html - The login page.
+* register.html - The page whereby a new account can be registered.

+* check2.WAV - The audio that is played when a user completes a task.
 * calendar.css - Styling for the calendar pages.
 * styles.css - Styling for the remainder of the application.
 * admin.py - Rendering data on the '/admin/' page.
 * forms.py - Forms for adding events, and adding tasks.

 ## <a id='setup'> Setup and Usage </a>